-In principle the courts have very broad discretion to decide on their approach17 but frequently have held that a stay will be granted only where they are "virtually certain" (on a summary basis or after a trial) that an arbitration agreement exists.18 This has been justified on grounds of convenience, fairness and cost.19 However, the approach has been criticised heavily as encroaching on the general principle that an arbitral tribunal determines its own jurisdiction (i.e. kompetenz-kompetenz).20 There are some cases in which the courts have shown more deference to foreign-seated arbitral tribunals.21 The presence of mandatory provisions of law that restrict (or potentially restrict) the use of arbitration add an additional layer of complexity.
+In principle, the courts have very broad discretion to decide on their approach(16) but frequently have held that a stay will be granted only where they are "virtually certain" (on a summary basis or after a trial) that an arbitration agreement exists.(17) This has been justified on grounds of convenience, fairness and cost.(18) However, the approach has been criticised heavily as encroaching on the general principle that an arbitral tribunal determines its own jurisdiction (ie, kompetenz-kompetenz).(19) There are some cases in which the courts have shown more deference to foreign-seated arbitral tribunals.(20) The presence of mandatory provisions of law that restrict (or potentially restrict) the use of arbitration add an additional layer of complexity.

-Against that background, the Judge's decision to grant a stay in favour of the arbitrator could be characterised as contrary to the general approach of the English courts.
+Against that background, the judge's decision to grant a stay in favour of the arbitrator could be characterised as contrary to the general approach of the English courts.
 However, she was not criticised for her general approach.
-Instead, Birss LJ took issue with the weight given to the different factors and, in particular, he gave Mr Soleymani's consumer rights primacy.
+Instead, Birss took issue with the weight given to the different factors and, in particular, he gave Soleymani's consumer rights primacy.
 The central theme of his judgment is clear from the warning issued at the outset of his analysis that:

-"no matter how global, borderless or decentralised a trader would say its internet business is, if the trader has directed its relevant commercial activities to this country then its dealings with consumers here are subject to our consumer law."22
+no matter how global, borderless or decentralised a trader would say its internet business is, if the trader has directed its relevant commercial activities to this country then its dealings with consumers here are subject to our consumer law.
+(21)

-In his view, the "vindication" of Mr Soleymani's consumer rights (notwithstanding that in this case that was the narrow issue of the challenge to the foreign governing law agreement) would best be decided by a domestic court because (i) English courts are better placed than the arbitrator to make the assessment as to whether the arbitration agreement was unfair under consumer protection legislation because it involved "domestic concepts",23 and (ii) there was precedential value in decisions regarding consumers' rights and so such matters and that would not be possible in private arbitration.24 Birss LJ referred repeatedly to this principle being a "powerful factor" in the analysis and distinguished other authority on s.9 on the basis that it did not deal with consumer contracts.
+In his view, the "vindication" of Soleymani's consumer rights (notwithstanding that in this case that was the narrow issue of the challenge to the foreign governing law agreement) would best be decided by a domestic court because:

+- the English courts were better placed than the arbitrator to make the assessment as to whether the arbitration agreement was unfair under consumer protection legislation because it involved "domestic concepts";(22) and - there was precedential value in decisions regarding consumers' rights and so such matters and that would not be possible in private arbitration.(23)

+Birss referred repeatedly to this principle being a "powerful factor" in the analysis and distinguished other authority on section 9 on the basis that it did not deal with consumer contracts.